 Meet Katherine Hood,

 A happiness coach is your thinking partner.
-Asking profound questions in a safe, judgment-free zone that will lead to analyzing your patterns, cycles, thoughts, beliefs, stories, and behaviors limiting you or keeping you stuck.
+We can define what happiness means to you and work together to achieve it—asking profound questions in a safe, judgment-free zone that will lead to analyzing your patterns, cycles, thoughts, beliefs, stories, and behaviors limiting you or keeping you stuck.

 Why do we need a thinking partner?
 Because we, as human beings, are oblivious to our way of thinking and behavior.
 We consider our view as the truth and not as one perspective.

-Katherine has been on a long, bumpy health and wellness journey that has earned her the mental toughness award if there were such a thing.
+Katherine has been on a long, bumpy health and wellness journey, earning her the mental toughness award if such a thing existed.

-Many years as an insurance agent Katherine was under a tremendous amount of pressure and stress.
-This in conjunction with a sedentary lifestyle took a toll on her health and body.
+For many years as an insurance agent, Katherine was under tremendous pressure and stress.
+This, combined with a sedentary lifestyle, took a toll on her health and body.
 She desired a long, balanced, and fulfilling life; In order to achieve that, she knew she needed to change.

 Predisposed to genetic markers for diabetes, she was insulin-dependent before gaining control of her health and blood sugar levels.
-The long hours turned to years stressed out, sitting at a computer caused tremendous deterioration of her core and back resulting in two back surgeries.
+The long hours turned to years stressed out, and sitting at a computer caused tremendous deterioration of her core and back, resulting in two back surgeries.

 She’s no stranger to “starting over”, feeling alone, scared, and frightened of what “normal” will be going forward.

-With each challenge, she faced it head-on; Armed with courage, determination, and encouragement from her family.
+With each challenge she faced them head-on, Armed with courage, determination, and encouragement from her family.

 As Katherine proved it could be done, she inspired others to improve their health alongside her.

-This is what led her to seek out the deeper learning & credentials to become a Certified, Personal Trainer, Health, & Life Coach.
-Wanting to be able to specialize in preventing type 2 diabetes she sought out a proven program certification the CDC’s Group Diabetes Prevention Program.
+This led her to seek out deeper learning & credentials to become a Certified Personal Trainer, Health, Relationship & Life Coach.

 It All Begins with Your Mindset